RobinSmits/KaggleHuBMAP/README.md

 ## Results

+After the competition ended I was able to perform some isolated training and inference runs to see the difference between the 2 stages and the various inference options.
+Note that because of the randomness within the deep learning frameworks and the random sampling these results can vary between different training rounds.
+They are only ment to give an indication of the performance.
+When showing the performance of the single fold scores I use the mean of all 5 folds.

 Below an overview of the inference results for a 5-fold cross validation training run with the following main information:
-- Unet
+- Segmentation Framework: Unet
 - Backbone: EfficientNet B0
 - Epochs: 40
 - Batchsize: 24
 - Learning Rate (with custom scheduler): 0.0001
 - Patches 1024 resized to 256

-For inference a fixed threshold of 0.4 was used.
+For inference a fixed threshold of 0.4 or DenseCRF was used.
 Inference was on patches of 1024 pixs resized to 256 pixs.

 | Inference Setup | Stage 1 Score | Stage 2 Score |
 |:---------------|----------------:|----------------:|